dsedlan22/ssh-bruteforce-detection-splunk/README.md

 Splunk warns about running as root now.
 I set up dedicated splunk and splunkfwd users for Enterprise and the Forwarder.
 Ten extra minutes, matches how you'd actually do it in production anyway.

+Overall, happy with how this turned out.
+Going through the whole loop, building the lab, running the attack, watching it land in Splunk, then writing the queries to actually find it.
+Honestly it gave me a much better feel for how brute-force and its detection work in practice.
+Reading about it isn't the same as seeing 1,664 failed logins stack up in real time.

 ---

 ## Future Improvements